BECOME A MENTEE

 Payment Plan for Mentees

-Monthly payment of the Mentee fee is available against selected credit cards, currently $333.34+GST per month plus applicable credit card charges.
+A monthly payment be charged to selected Credit Cards.
 First payment to be received at least one month prior to commencement in the Program.

-To take the next step in becoming a Mentee click here to download the Mentee Expression of Interest form.
+To take the next step towards becoming a TIME Mentee click here to download the Expression of Interest form.

 Click here to download a sample letter to your employer which you may find useful.